Frequently Asked Questions

 Students are notified via email once they receive a question from their teacher.
 They then have the choice to respond on their own time and in their own way—over a quick video, audio, or text message, which goes only to their teacher.
 Educators can stay on top of reflections using their student dashboard to view, organize, and easily follow up on the responses students share.
 Through regular reflection, educators are able to show that they care, and over time, build trusted connections with their students.

+Getting started on Along takes just a few quick steps.
+You can sign up by creating a free account here.
 Along is currently available on desktop and mobile web.
 For the best experience, we encourage educators to use the desktop version on Chrome.
 Students can access Along using desktop or mobile web.

 Individual educators from your school or district can create an account and get started immediately.
 If you’d like to bring Along to multiple educators in your school or district and plan a rollout, please visit our Schools page and provide your contact information.
 Our team will be in touch to help you plan your rollout.